Skip to content

 Table of contents

-Sapid is a quantitative fund built on autonomous AI research infrastructure.
-We trade crypto derivatives on Hyperliquid, where every position settles on-chain and every trade is publicly verifiable.
-This thesis explains why we built it this way, and why we believe it works.
+Sapid is a quantitative fund built on autonomous AI research infrastructure, trading crypto derivatives on Hyperliquid.
+Every position settles on-chain.
+Every trade is cryptographically verifiable.

 Traditional quantitative funds need large teams and roughly $100M in assets under management just to break even on headcount costs.
-A research desk of quants, data engineers, risk managers, and infrastructure developers is expensive to build and expensive to retain.
-The model hasn’t changed in thirty years.
+A research desk of quants, data engineers, risk managers, and infrastructure developers is expensive to staff and expensive to retain.
+The model has not changed in thirty years.
 The technology has.

-AI crossed a specific threshold in 2024–2025.
-Frontier models can now run autonomous research loops end-to-end — write strategy code, backtest it, interpret the results, and iterate on failures.
-Not as a toy demonstration, but reliably enough to replace the repetitive leg-work of quantitative research.
-This wasn’t possible eighteen months ago.
+AI crossed a threshold in 2024–2025.
+Frontier models can run autonomous research loops end-to-end: write strategy code, backtest it, interpret results, iterate on failures.
+Reliably enough to replace the repetitive work of quantitative research.
+This was not possible eighteen months ago.

 The implication is structural.
 A fund can now operate at $10M AUM with the same research infrastructure that would serve at $500M.
 The economics that once required institutional scale now work without it.
 The minimum viable quant fund just dropped by an order of magnitude.

-Research agents explore signals, form hypotheses, build strategies, and test them — continuously and autonomously.
+Research agents explore signals, form hypotheses, build strategies, and test them continuously.
 They have institutional memory: every experiment, successful or failed, is archived with full context.
 The system never repeats a dead approach.
-It picks up where the last cycle left off, informed by everything that’s been tried before.
+It picks up where the last cycle left off, informed by everything that has been tried before.

-But autonomous research without governance is dangerous.
-It’s how you get overfitted strategies that look spectacular in backtests and collapse on first contact with live markets.
+Autonomous research without governance produces overfitted strategies that look spectacular in backtests and collapse in live markets.
 The validation layer is structurally independent from the research layer.
 Validation agents try to destroy every strategy before deployment.
 They report to risk, not to research.
-This separation of concerns prevents the system from confirming its own biases.
+This separation prevents the system from confirming its own biases.

 No strategy touches capital without human approval.
 Risk parameters are set by humans.
 Kill switches are always available.
-These constraints are enforced in code, not policy — the system cannot override them, even if it wanted to.
+These constraints are enforced in code, not policy.
+The system cannot override them.

 Crypto derivatives volume exceeded $86 trillion in 2025 and continues to grow rapidly.
 This is one of the largest and fastest-growing derivatives markets in the world.